mokagio/daddy-dot-software/content/post/hello-world.md

 ---
 date: 2017-03-26T13:10:55+11:00
-draft: true
+draft: false
-title: hello world
+title: Hello World
 ---

 This is just warm up post to verify the whole setup of the blog.